ManageIQ/manageiq.org/README.md

    When you edit files (pages, layouts, CSS, etc.), the site will dyanmically update in development mode.
 (There's no need to refresh the page, unless you get a Ruby error.)

+Since it's already set up at this point, all you need to do is repeat change to the correct directory and run step 3 every time you want to start the server.

 ## Customizing your site